 This project is supported by grant number R18HS027260 from the Agency for Healthcare Research and Quality.

-Assistant Professor of Industrial Design + Director of Graduate Programs for ID
+Associate Professor of Industrial Design + Director of Graduate Programs for ID

 New Grant will Leverage Human Centered Design to Improve Maternal and Infant Outcomes